BOOK LAUNCH MAY 2022:

 — Therese Perrurle Ryder, Arrernte Elder

-In this anthology twenty-one Arrernte women share poetry from the heart of the continent around the theme Lyapirtneme.
+In this anthology twenty-two Arrernte women share poetry from the heart of the continent around the theme Lyapirtneme.

-This publication is a partnership between Akeyulerre Healing Centre, NT Writers Centre and Running Water Community Press (formerly Ptilotus Press).
+This publication is a partnership between Akeyulerre Healing Centre, NT Writers Centre and Running Water Community Press.

 Running Water Community Press is a community controlled publisher run by our authors and other local writers affiliated with Mparntwe/Alice Springs.
 We pay our respects to the First Peoples of Arrernte Country where we live and work.